unioslo/harborapi/docs/usage/validation.md

 ## The difference between `raw` and `validate`

-The `raw=True` attribute on the client object will cause the client to return the raw JSON data from the API, while the `validate=False` attribute will cause the client to skip validation of the data from the API, but still return the corresponding Pydantic model. `validate=False` is equivalent to constructing Pydantic models with [`BaseModel.construct()`](https://docs.pydantic.dev/usage/models/#creating-models-without-validation) instead of [`BaseModel.parse_obj()`](https://docs.pydantic.dev/usage/models/#parsing-data-into-a-specified-type).
+The `raw=True` attribute on the client object will cause the client to return the raw JSON data from the API, while the `validate=False` attribute will cause the client to skip validation of the data from the API, but still return the expected Pydantic model. `validate=False` is equivalent to constructing Pydantic models with [`BaseModel.construct()`](https://docs.pydantic.dev/usage/models/#creating-models-without-validation) instead of the usual [`BaseModel.parse_obj()`](https://docs.pydantic.dev/usage/models/#parsing-data-into-a-specified-type).

 `raw` always takes precedence over `validate` if it is set.
 By default, `raw` is set to `False` and `validate` is set to `True`.
 I.e.: